sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <p style="margin-left: 20px">The datatype is a string.

 <p style="margin-left: 20px">The default value is an empty string.
-Otherwise, the value contains a URL.
-For example: http://\MopriaDiscoveryService/CloudPrint.
+Otherwise, the value should contain a URL.
+For example, "http://\MopriaDiscoveryService/CloudPrint".

 <a href="" id="experience-allowcopypaste"></a>**Experience/AllowCopyPaste**
 > **Note**  This policy is only enforced in Windows 10 Mobile and not supported in Windows 10 for desktop.